mwwojcik/airline-reservation-system/readme.md

 **Check in**

  The user can perform an automatic check-in.
 It is possible not earlier than 10 hours before the departure time .
- This option is available in a customer profile.
+ This option is available in a Customer Profile.
- //todo

 **Customer Satisfaction Surveys**

 After each flight, the user receives an e-mail with information that he can complete the survey satisfied and write a review.
 This results in additional bonus points (500 - survey, 1000 review).
-List of flights to evaluate is presented in the user's profile.
+Flights to evaluate are presented in the user's profile.

 **Special offers**

 The Marketing Department sends information about special offers prepared for customers.
+The selection of users to whom the offer goes, is carried out in a separate software.
+It is based on user activity reports.

 **Reporting system**

-Information on all important events is collected in the reporting department.
+Reporting Department collects all activity events.
 They allow to recreate the entire activity history for each user.
-//todo

 ## Domain exploration